radupopa2010/portfolio/VM-Ware-ESXI-5.1-automation-back-up-bot/Readme.md

-### Find an open source solution to do live back-up an VMWare ESXi 5.1 server.
+### Find an open source solution to do a live back-up on an VMWare ESXi 5.1 server.

 ###### This project was also my final project for my AP Degree.